prtkgpt/questdb.io/docs/reference/api/rest.md

 `/imp` streams tabular text data directly into a table.
 It supports CSV, TAB and pipe (`|`) delimited inputs with optional headers.
 There are no restrictions on data size.
-Data types and structures are detected automatically , without additional configuration.
+Data types and structures are detected automatically, without additional configuration.
 In some cases, additional configuration can be provided to improve the automatic detection.